RAVI-CHANDRIKA-05/CODEBASICS_CHALLENGE9/README.md

 <a href="link" target="_blank" rel="noopener">AtliQ Mart  Festival Sales Promotional Analysis</a> by Ravi Chandrika B

 #  4. Video Presentation Of The Project

+Here's the video presentation of the insights.
+Please have a look.

+<iframe title="Video Presentation Of The Project" width="854" height="480" src="https://youtu.be/giR2HClR0t4" frameborder="0" allowFullScreen="true"></iframe>

 # 5. Analysis and Insights